 A hiatus in her song-writing and recording came with the untimely passing of Robert Kirby in 2009 - who had arranged three of the songs on 1970's 'Just Another Diamond Day' and with whom she had just reconnected.
 They had planned to work on new arrangements together.
 It was another two years before she decided she must arrange the music herself - with Robert always in mind.

-Through the following three years a new album slowly emerged, recorded mostly by Vashti herself in her own studio, and is set for release on FatCat in Autumn 2014, alongside tour dates in UK and Europe.
+Through the following three years a new album slowly emerged, recorded mostly by Vashti herself in her own studio, and was released on FatCat in Autumn 2014, alongside tour dates in UK and Europe.